Red Teaming AI Red Teaming: A Systems Perspective

 \section{A Systems Perspective}

 Certain aspects of AI red teaming go beyond the implementation guidelines of mostly technical components that we presented in the last section.
 There are broad principles that guide the effective coordination of macro-level system red teaming and micro-level model red teaming, \textit{and} their integration into the broader socio-technical environment the AI system interacts with.
 In this section, we draw upon established systems theory concepts, recent advances in understanding agentic AI systems, and coordinated disclosure frameworks to offer strategic recommendations for orchestrating effective AI red teaming.
 We call this \textbf{Meta-level Red Teaming}, aimed at addressing novel and emergent risks arising from complex interactions between technical components, organizational contexts, and deployment environments.
+These recommendations complement existing frameworks such as MITRE ATLAS\footnote{\url{https://atlas.mitre.org}}, which provides a prescriptive taxonomy of adversarial ML techniques, and the NIST AI Risk Management Framework\footnote{\url{https://www.nist.gov/itl/ai-risk-management-framework}}, which offers detailed governance controls.
+While these frameworks provide specific, actionable guidance at the technical and compliance levels, our recommendations offer broader strategic principles for operationalizing red teaming as a critical thinking exercise across organizational contexts.